entrhq/forge/docs/adr/0027-safety-constraint-system.md

 1. **Centralized State**: Global constraints (token usage, total files modified) require centralized tracking.
 The executor already coordinates tool execution, making it the natural owner.

-2. **Clean Transaction Model**: The executor controls the execution lifecycle—it can cleanly abort and rollback when a constraint is violated.
+2. **Clean Lifecycle Control**: The executor controls the execution lifecycle—it can cleanly abort and preserve partial work when a constraint is violated.

 3. **Separation of Concerns**: Tools focus on their core logic.
 Constraints are a deployment/execution concern, not a tool concern.